-There are six main types of fillings in sitting pillows that you need to consider when looking to buy the best meditation cushion for your purposes.
+There are seven main types of fillings in sitting pillows.
+Here are the details to consider when looking to buy the best meditation cushion for your purpose.

 1. Buckwheat Hulls

 Buckwheat hulls are a by-product of buckwheat grain and are considered hypoallergenic.
 This type of filling provides a cushion that will shape underneath you.

 This natural type of filling won’t reflect your body heat as much as artificial fibers (polyester and polyfill).

 2. Kapok Fiber

 This is a good insulator of ‘energy’ (prana) according to many Yogis.
 It doesn’t compress and is comfortable.
 Wool will last longer than other materials used as fillings.
 Wool is a natural fiber and has a ‘crimping’ action that returns it to its original shape much like a spring.

 This is the cheapest filling, but not the more enviro-friendly because of the water and chemical use in production.
 Best to go organic cotton zafu meditation cushion (no chemical use) to help the Earth.

 5. Polyfill / Polyester